Since 1985, Towson University, Baltimore, Maryland; Professor, Department of Computer

 Member of Towson University Committees (Grand Marshal, President Honorary Degree,

-faculty Marshal, Elections, Information and Instructional Technology of the University
+faculty Marshal, Elections, Information and Instructional Technology of the Academic Senate;

-Senate; Grievance and Mediation; University Senate; Provost and Vice President for
+Grievance and Mediation; Academic Senate; Provost and Vice President for Academic

 Participated in technical meetings and Presented Technical results of the robotic

 research grants at ARL, Aberdeen Proving Ground (APG), MD, 2006-15.